saskymiika/garbagecollector/js_DOM_manipulation_library/README.md

   </div>
 */
 ```
 > TIP: The first argument in the constructor defines the type of the element.
 Second argument will be inserted to the element as inner text value.
-This is useful with text based elements.
+This is useful on text based elements.

 - Create item from already existing DOM element